-George Floyd death: Footage shows hundreds take to the streets of Los Angeles to protest
+George Floyd death: Footage shows hundreds taking to the streets of Los Angeles to protest

-Footage shows hundreds of people taking to the streets and police cars burning in Los Angeles as protests continue to escalate across multiple US cities, following the murder of George Floyd.
+Footage shows hundreds of people taking to the streets and police cars burning in Los Angeles as protests continue to escalate across multiple US cities, following the death of George Floyd.

 Video shared to Twitter shows a police car being set on fire in the middle of a road in LA and there are reports of huge crowds facing off against police in the heart of the city.